bredamatt/cardano-notes/revealjs/Blockchain/structure.md

 ## Core elements
 * What are the core elements of the application stack?

+Cardano splits it's application into two main segments, the settlement layer and the computation layer.
+Both run the Ouroboros Praos consensus algorithm.

 ### Cardano Settlement Layer (CSL)
+This layer handles the accounting and ledger actions a blockchain will make throughout it's lifetime.

+Their roadmap suggests that the settlement layer will include the following:

+1. Support two sets of scripting languages, one to move value and another to enhance overlay protocol support.
+**This is already implemented via the Marlowe and Plutus programming languages**
+1. Provide support for KMZ sidechains to link to other ledgers **This is not yet implemented**
+1. Support multiple types of signature including quantum resistant signatures for higher security **This is not yet implemented**
+1. Support multiple user issued assets
+**This is not yet implemented**
+1. Achieve true scalability, meaning as more users join, the capabilities of the system increase **This is not yet implemented**

 ### Cardano Computation Layer (CCL)
+The CCL is inspired by the Rootstock[^5] smart contract platform on Bitcoin.
+This will enable the development of specialized protocols that can help Cardano scale over the years.
+Among the discussed technology are Sealed Glass Proofs, which
+The reasoning behind the CCL’s implementation lies in its ability to help scale specialized protocols over the years.
+This involves adding hardware security modules (HSM) to the existing stack of protocols as technology advances.

 ## Consensus algorithm
 The consensus algorithm that is used is Ouroboros Praos[^2].